 Though ingrown hairs can heal on their own, several other easy solutions are available.
 The following suggestions might be of great help for your ingrown hairs.

 how to get rid of ingrown hair using Home remedies

-Home remedies are not always natural ingredients mixed together or applied on the affected areas.
+Home remedies are not always natural ingredients mixed or applied to the affected areas.

 Remedies sometime mean cautious steps that help prevent developing ingrown hair instead of treating it.

-Salt is a natural ingredient that works as an exfoliator for a smooth, silky skin.
+Salt is a natural ingredient that works as an exfoliator for smooth, silky skin.

 - Take a teaspoon of salt and mix it with a spoon of olive oil.

 - Dip a cotton swab into the mix and rub it on the area.